-Neighbourhood planning was introduced in the Localism Act 2011.
-It is an important and powerful tool that gives communities such as parish councils statutory powers to develop a shared vision and shape how their community develops and changes over the years.
+- 8. Neighbourhood Planning was introduced in the Localism Act 2011.
+It is an important and powerful tool that gives communities such as parish councils statutory powers to develop a shared vision and shape how their community develops and changes over the years. - 9.
 The parish is in Great Yarmouth and so the Neighbourhood Plan sits within the context of the Great Yarmouth local plan.
-The borough council has an adopted Local Plan Part 1: Core Strategy (2015).
+The Borough Council has an adopted Local Plan Part 1: Core Strategy (2015).
 It is also well advanced in developing a Local Plan Part 2: Development Management Policies, site Allocations and Revised Housing Target.
-Part of the parish is also within the Broads, and so it covered by the Broads Authority and its own recently adopted local plan.
+Part of the parish is also within the Broads, and covered by the Broads Authority and its own recently adopted local plan. - 10.
 The Neighbourhood Plan will be a document that sets out planning policies for the Parish and these will be used, alongside the local plans, to decide whether planning applications are approved or not.
-It's a community document, that's written by local people who know and love the area.

-The Neighbourhood plan has to support the delivery of the 'strategic policies' contained in the Great Yarmouth local plan and that for the Broads Authority, and so it cannot promote less development than set out in local plans.
-That is, the local plans set the overall strategic policies such as the amount of new development, such as housing numbers, and the distribution of that development across the borough.

-But the Neighbourhood Plan can include 'non-strategic policies', such as the mix of housing needed, design principles for new development, conserving and enhancing the natural and historic environment, protecting local green spaces from development, and setting out other development management policies.
-Importantly, the Neighbourhood Plan will contribute to the achievement of sustainable development as described in the National Planning Policy Framework.

-Once a Neighbourhood Plan has been brought into force, following consultation with residents and a local referendum, it becomes part of the statutory development plan for the parish and will be used by the borough council in deciding on all planning applications in the parish.
+It is a community document, written by local people who know and love the area. - 11.
+The Neighbourhood Plan has to support the delivery of the 'strategic policies' contained in the Great Yarmouth local plan and that for the Broads Authority, and so it cannot promote less development than set out in local plans.
+That is, the local plans set the overall strategic policies such as the amount of new development, and the distribution of that development. - 12.
+The Neighbourhood Plan can include 'non-strategic policies', such as the mix of housing needed, design principles for new development, conserving and enhancing the natural and historic environment, protecting local green spaces from development, and setting out other development management policies.
+Importantly, the Neighbourhood Plan will contribute to the achievement of sustainable development as described in the National Planning Policy Framework. - 13.
+Once a Neighbourhood Plan has been 'made', following consultation with residents and a local referendum, it becomes part of the statutory development plan for the parish and will be used by the Borough Council and Broads Authority in deciding on all planning applications in the parish.